elafontaine/smpp/README.md

 For example `gosmpp` is a full type-oriented approach which I was told is the golang idiomatic representation of SMPP.
 I spent a while in there trying to see how to use it without going through many types.
-I had to make objects after objects of certain specific types (don't get me wrong, some people like that model, I just don't).
+I had to make objects after objects of certain specific types **(don't get me wrong, some people like that model, I'm just not able to think that way)**.
 As I was unsuccessful to make a simple ESME send Submit_SM, I looked at my python implementation and decided it was simpler to just implement it in go.
 There is also the added complexity of having multiple types in your head in that way of modeling the code, which is something I know human are not good at doing (at most 2-3 types in their heads).